-Ms. Howell regularly conducts employment investigations for organizations of varying size to determine compliance with federal, state and local law, as well as internal policies and procedures.
+Alexandra uses her extensive experience as a litigator to provide advice, counseling and training on all aspects of the employment relationship.
+She regularly conducts employment investigations for organizations and works with them to improve compliance with grant awards, internal policies, federal, state and local law.
 She also performs investigations for large educational institutions under Title IX.

-Ms. Howell has extensive experience developing, implementing, and monitoring internal employment policies and procedures.
-She regularly advises small and large organizations on personnel policies and practices, dispute resolution, employee handbooks, leave issues, employment agreements and equal employment opportunity.
-Ms. Howell also has significant experience advising clients in labor relations and collective bargaining disputes.
-She has represented numerous public and private sector labor unions, school districts, employees and businesses.
+She develops policies and procedures and works with clients to efficiently implement them.
+She regularly advises organizations on efficient labor dispute resolution, personnel issues, employee handbooks, leave issues, employment agreements and equal employment opportunity.
+Alexandra also has significant experience advising clients in labor relations and collective bargaining disputes.

-Ms. Howell is active in organizations that promote the advancement of women in the workforce.
-She is passionate about helping clients create respectful, diverse and productive workplaces.
-In addition to her law practice, she is an adjunct professor at Hofstra University, the City University of New York School of Law and Albany Law School.
+Alexandra is passionate about helping clients create respectful, diverse and productive workplaces.
+In addition to her law practice, she is an accomplished grant writer and serves as an adjunct professor at Albany Law School.

-• After successfully defending a private sector labor union client against an EEOC Charge, served as lead counsel through summary judgment in claims against the union as an employer for alleged violations of the Equal Pay Act, Title VII of the Civil Rights Act of 1964 and corresponding State statutes.
+• After defending against the underlying EEOC Charge, served as lead counsel defending against alleged violations of the Equal Pay Act, Title VII of the Civil Rights Act of 1964 and corresponding state statutes.

-• After successfully defending a private sector labor union client against an EEOC Charge, served as lead counsel through summary judgment in claims against the union for alleged violations of the Americans with Disabilities Act in connection with an exclusive hiring hall.
+• After defending a trade union against an EEOC Charge, served as lead counsel through summary judgment for alleged violations of the Americans with Disabilities Act in connection with an exclusive hiring hall.

-• Matter of Lawrence Public Schools and Local 237, International Brotherhood of Teamsters– Represented a public sector labor union against a school district in an unlawful subcontracting case.
-After prosecuting a full improper practice hearing, prevailed before the Public Employment Relations Board and briefed the case before the New York Appellate Division, Second Department.
+• Represented a public sector labor union against a school district in an unlawful subcontracting case.
+After prosecuting a full improper practice hearing, prevailed before the Public Employment Relations Board and successfully briefed the case before the New York Appellate Division, Second Department.

-• Served as labor counsel to a large suburban school district, successfully completing dozens of arbitration hearings, defended State and administrative employment actions, and participated in collective bargaining negotiations.
+• Served as labor counsel to a large suburban school district, prevailing in dozens of arbitration hearings.
+Defended administrative employment actions and participated in collective bargaining negotiations.

 Honors & Awards